Topological exodromy with coefficients: Consequences

-\begin{defin} Let $(X,P)$ be a conically stratified space.
-We say that $(X,P)$ is \emph{locally categorically compact} if for every $p \in P$ and every $x \in X_p$, there exists a conical chart of the form $Z \times C(Y)$ containing $x$ such that $(Y,P_{>p})$ is categorically compact and $Z$ is weakly contractible and locally weakly contractible. \end{defin}

-\begin{prop} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata.
+\begin{prop} Let $(X,P)$ be a conically stratified space with locally weakly contractible strata and let $S \subseteq P$ be a locally closed subset.
 Assume that $(X,P)$ is locally categorically compact and that $P$ is finite.
-Let $S \subseteq P$ be a locally closed subset and let $\cE$ be a stable presentable $\infty$-category.
-Then the functor
+Then for every stable $\cE\in \PrL$, the functor